The Lute Part IX

 Nothing is known about the manuscript’s history until 1883, when a Dutch expert on lute music named J.P.N.
 Land saw it at a book shop in London and wrote an eight-page commentary which has been attached to the book ever since.
 Land estimated the manuscript to date from about 1530.

 The manuscript made its way through the hands of some rare book dealers until finally it was purchased in 1904 by the Newberry Library in Chicago, where it has resided ever since.
-The library has generously made the Capirola Lute Book available to all as a free, downloadable PDF file here.
+A digital facsimile is available here on IMSLP.
 I encourage you to download and scroll through it!
 It’s one of the oldest, and most beautiful lute manuscripts in existence.

 A definitive study of the book was made in the late 1940s by the Hungarian musicologist Otto Gombosi (1902 – 1955).
 Gombosi was a respected authority on medieval and renaissance music and one of the foremost musicologists of the first half of the 20th century.
 He was born in Budapest and studied there at the Liszt Academy, and at the University of Berlin between the world wars where he wrote an influential dissertation on the music of the 15th century composer Jacob Obrecht.
 After more than a decade of teaching, conducting research, and writing in Budapest, Berlin, Rome, and Basel he immigrated to the United States in 1939.